(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 This is the definitive guide to help you cross the finish line of the health journey you've begun.
 It's here to help you put on the finishing touches to your existing routine.

 You won't be able to find this information gathered all in one location anywhere else.

 It has taken me YEARS of research and testing before I knew this was ready to share with you.

-I know you will see an even greater change in your health and weight if you're willing to try the following at home.
+I know you will see an even greater change in your health and weight than you've seen before if you are willing to try the following at home.

-In fact, I made this guide specifically for you.
-So many people are confused why the weight might have come off easily in the beginning, but now they are stuck (chapter 1).
+In fact, I made this guide specifically for you since so many people are confused why the weight might have come off easily in the beginning, but now they are stuck. (chapter 1)

 (This is pretty much what it looks like after months go by at the same weight)

 Very few people know how to beat this temporary stall. (chapter 3)